BootAug: Boosting Text Augmentation via Hybrid Instance Filtering Framework: Experimental Results

-To better understand the working mechanism of \our, we develop a couple of variants to evaluate the effectiveness of the cross-boosting, the predicted label constraint, the confidence ranking and the perplexity filtering in this subsection.
-As the results shown in~\pref{tab:rq2_results}, it is clear to see a performance degradation of \texttt{MonoAug} which takes out the cross-boosting of \our.
-Since the entire training set is used to train a surrogate language model in \texttt{MonoAug}, the augmentation instances are thus very similar to the original data.
-This is the data overlapping problem discussed in~\pref{sec:surrogate_lm} that leads to a biased instance filtering and makes the filtered instances overfit the data distribution of training folds.
-The variant without using the perplexity filtering strategy is the worst as shown in~\pref{tab:rq2_results}.
-This is because the perplexity filtering strategy can help remove the instances with syntactical and grammar errors.
-The performance of the variants without using the predicted label constraint and the confidence ranking is similar.
-In particular, without using the label constraint, the features of the augmented samples can always mutate to an adverse meaning.
-As for the confidence ranking, it helps eliminate many out of domain words that lead to the feature space shift.
+To gain a deeper understanding of the working mechanism of \our, we conduct experiments to evaluate the effectiveness of cross-boosting, predicted label constraint, confidence ranking, and perplexity filtering.
+The results, which can be found in~\pref{tab:rq2_results}, show that the performance of the variant \texttt{MonoAug} is significantly lower than that of \our.
+This is because \texttt{MonoAug} trains the surrogate language model using the entire training set, leading to a high degree of similarity between the original and augmentation instances.
+This data overlapping problem, as discussed in~\pref{sec:surrogate_lm}, results in biased instance filtering and overfitting of the instances to the training fold data distribution.
+Additionally, the variant without the perplexity filtering strategy performs the worst, indicating that the perplexity filtering strategy is crucial in removing instances with syntactical and grammatical errors.
+The performance of the variants without the predicted label constraint and confidence ranking is similar, with the label constraint helping to prevent the mutation of features into an adverse meaning and the confidence ranking helping to eliminate out-of-domain words and reduce feature space shift.